 Period 1945 - 1959:

-In 1945 the Commodore of the CCA and his immediate predecessor invited Charles A. Langlais and Jim Michael to meet with them at the New York Yacht Club.
-Charlie had been elected to membership in the CCA in 1945.
-They wanted to expand the membership of the Club by making it more truly national in character, rather than confined largely to the Eastern seaboard.
-They proposed that outstanding Blue Water sailors on the West Coast be brought into the station.
+In 1945, CCA Commodore, Ernest Ratsey, and his immediate predecessor, Hobart Ford, invited Charles A. Langlais and Jim Michael to meet with them at the New York Yacht Club.
+(Charles had just been elected to membership in the CCA in 1945.)
+Commodores Ratsey and Ford desired to expand the membership of the Cruising Club of America by making it truly national in character, rather than confined largely to the Eastern seaboard, and the two commodores proposed that outstanding blue-water sailors on the West Coast be brought into the CCA.

-In 1946 Lester F. Stone and Jim Michael were elected to membership and the San Francisco Post was formed with Charles Langlais as Post Captain.
-In 1957 William F. Holcomb became the first member of the San Francisco Post to receive the Blue Water Medal and was awarded the John Parkinson Memorial Transoceanic Passage Trophy that same year.
-In 1958 with the addition of four new members, the membership of the Post passed the 24-member level and the CCA Board of Governors approved its status as the San Francisco (SAF) Station.
+In 1946, Lester F. Stone and Jim Michael were elected to CCA membership, and the San Francisco Post was formed with Charles Langlais as Post Captain.
+In 1957, William F. Holcomb became the first member of the San Francisco Post to receive the Blue Water Medal and was awarded the John Parkinson Memorial Transoceanic Passage Trophy that same year.
+In 1958, with the addition of four new members, the membership of the Post passed the 24-member level and the CCA Board of Governors approved its status as the San Francisco (SAF) Station.